WebMCP-org/WebMCP-declarative-example/README.md

 ## Background

-This demo was created in response to discussions about whether WebMCP tools could be defined declaratively through HTML attributes rather than JavaScript registration.
+This demo was created in response to discussions about whether WebMCP tools could be defined declaratively through HTML attributes in addition to JavaScript registration.
 The idea: existing HTML forms and links could become MCP tools by simply adding attributes.

 ## The Approach

-Instead of JavaScript tool registration:
+In addition to JavaScript tool registration:
 ```javascript
 window.mcp.registerTool('add-todo', {...}, async (params) => {...})
 ```